Posted on 1/5/2015 in Business and Strategy

 Although conversion is a goal, it shouldn’t be the only one, and as such, you shouldn’t treat your content like a sales pitch.
 Instead of writing copy that sounds like an advertisement, offer up insights on an area of expertise, discuss industry trends, or provide helpful tips.
 This will help to position your company as a thought-leader and a trusted source that your audience will come back to for useful information.
 For example, if you have a blog that your audience considers interesting and informative, they might be more enticed to subscribe.
 This is an excellent opportunity to capture their information and continue to cultivate the relationship.

 Additionally, on the core product or solution pages of your website, if you haven’t reviewed them recently, it is probably time to do so.
 Think about the target keywords for each page and what search terms you would expect to bring them to this page.
 Are they aligned?
-If not, you may want to revise the content to make sure that it is clear, descriptive and informative.
+If not, you may want to revise the content to make sure that it is clear, descriptive, and informative.
 Pages should also have an obvious call to action for users who are ready to purchase or want to learn more.
 Another great tactic to use is cross-linking.
-Look for opportunities to link a word within your content to another relevant page in your website that would add to their experience.
+Look for opportunities to link a word within your content to another relevant page on your website that would add to their experience.

 By employing the strategies above, you are creating a better and more relevant experience for your users.
 It will help to build your brand reputation and position as a thought leader in your industry.
 Search Engines will be enticed to crawl your pages and rank them higher than competitors with stale content.
 Most importantly, it will help to nurture your relationship with your audience.